Nwosu-Promise/rn-watherApp/README.md

 ## How to use

-- clone or download this repository using
+- Clone or download this repository using
   `git clone https://github.com/Nwosu-Promise/rn-watherApp.git`
   or
   `git clone git@github.com:Nwosu-Promise/rn-watherApp.git`
-- cd into the cloned directry using
+- Cd into the cloned directry using
   `cd rn-weatherApp`
-- install all dependencies using
+- Install all dependencies using

   `npm install`  or  `yarn install`